Jeremy Quin: Parliamentary career

+Ministerial career

 Following the election, Jeremy became Parliamentary Secretary in the Cabinet Office with responsibilities for the Government Commercial Function and other cross-government programmes.

 In February 2020, Quin was appointed as Minister of State for Defence Procurement in the Ministry of Defence.

 In September 2022, Quin was appointed Minister of State for Crime, Policing and Fire in the Home Office.

 In October 2022, Quin was appointed Paymaster General and Minister for the Cabinet Office.
 While in the role he oversaw the introduction of the Procurement Act.

 On 27 October 2022, Quin was appointed to the Privy Council.

+Return to the backbenches

 In November 2023, Quin resigned from government to focus on projects in his constituency.

 Quin was knighted in the 2023 Political Honours for public and political service.

 Quin was elected Chair of the Defence Select Committee on 17 January 2024.
-The Committee published its report, Ready for War? on 4 February 2024.
+The Committee published its report, "Ready for War?" on 4 February 2024.

 At the 2024 general election, held on 4 July, Quin lost his seat to the Liberal Democrats candidate, John Milne.
 As a result, Quin became the first incumbent MP for Horsham to fail to gain re-election for the constituency since James Clifton Brown in 1880.

 Post-political career

-In September 2024, Sir Jeremy Quin was appointed as a team member for the externally led Strategic Defence Review ordered by Keir Starmer.
+In September 2024, Quin was appointed as a team member for the externally led Strategic Defence Review ordered by Keir Starmer.

+On 21 November 2025, Quin was employed as president of Boeing UK & Ireland.